USWomenVets/capstone_usvets/ReadMe.md

 HTML/CSS:

-Homepage - the index.jsp utilized the Foundation framework, Adobe Photoshop (gradient images), a custom made logo created using Adobe Illustrator, and styles.css to welcome the user.
+Homepage - index.jsp, styles.css, Foundation framework, Adobe Photoshop (gradient images), a custom made logo created using Adobe Illustrator, and styles.css to welcome the user.
 Callouts were used to allow a user to learn more and have easy access to links within the site.
 Statistics section lists Veteran Affairs findings on Women Veterans, circles were created and numbers were centered using CSS (styles.css).